AjayAchugatla/Netflix-HomePage-Clone/README.md

 # Netflix-HomePage-Clone
-This is a Netflix Page clone by using HTML and CSS
+This is a Netflix Home Page clone by using HTML and CSS